 FAQs regarding the new 2017 Jump Heights.

-Q: What are the new Veterans jump heights?
+Q: What was the basis for these new jump heights?

 |Dogs Maximum |